policiano/portifolio-gist/README.md

 - List the latest public gists
 - Search and bookmark them
 - See more details of the gist and its snippets
-- Access you bookmarks offline
+- Access your bookmarks offline

 ## Non-functional features